-- In a large bowl, add plain flour, baking soda, baking powder and cinnamon.
+- In a large bowl, add plain flour, baking soda, baking powder, cinnamon and salt.

 - In a large mixing bowl, add butter and sugars and beat with an electric mixer on medium speed for 1-2 minutes until pale and creamy.
 Add vanilla and eggs, one at a time, beating until combined.

 - Add 1/2 of the dry ingredients to the butter mixture, along with buttermilk and the mashed banana.
 Gently beat until just combined.
 Then add remaining dry ingredients.

 - Transfer mixture to prepared pan and bake for approximately 45-50 minutes or until a skewer inserted in the middle comes out clean.
 Leave to cool completely.

 - To make the cream cheese frosting, add butter and cream cheese to a large mixing bowl.
 Beat with an electric mixer on medium speed for 2-3 minutes until smooth and creamy.
 Add vanilla.

 - Add sugar, 1 cup at a time, and continue to beat until smooth.
 Generously frost the top of your banana cake once it’s completely cooled.